 Roofing Tear-off Dumpster Sizing by Squares

-How big a container do you actually need for a Warwick roof tear-off?
-Most jobs require a 20-yard container; our low-wall roll-off design simplifies loading asphalt shingles.
-Use this conversion rule: one square of shingles equals two-thirds of a cubic yard.
-Check the total tonnage before we drop the bin at your Kent home.
+How big a roll-off do you actually need for your Warwick roof tear-off?
+Most crews use this simple rule: one square of asphalt shingles equals two-thirds of a cubic yard.
+For a 25-square job, our low-wall 20-yard container fits the bill; it manages the tonnage well without stacking too high.
+That roll-off keeps your Kent project site clean.

 Matte-black 15-yard roofing roll-off dumpster with reinforced low side walls sitting directly on a Warwick residential concrete driveway, three-tab asphalt shingle bundles stacked nearby, an unmarked white hauler truck partially visible at the edge of the frame.